 The northern edge is bordered by the Montes Carpatus while the south merges into Mare Cognitum.
 It was only named in 1976.

 Long.
 86.1 E

 Located on the ‘edge’ of the lunar limb, Mare Marginis is unlike most of the nearside maria.
 It has an irregular outline, appears to be thinner and doesn’t have an apparent impact crater associated with it.

 Instead, it seems to have been a region of the highlands that was low enough for lava to reach the surface.
 It is covered with swirls of lighter material most likely reflecting the magnetic field present when the lava formed.

 One of the few lunar mare on the far side of the Moon, Moscoviense sits as a dark spot alone in the northern hemisphere.
 It was first seen in images from the Soviet Luna 3 spacecraft – the first spacecraft to return pictures of the lunar far side and was named after the nation’s capital city.

 Long.
 35.5 E

-A small lunar mare just south of Mare Tranquillitatis, and bordered by the Montes Pyrenaeus along its eastern edge.
+Mare Nectaris is a small lunar mare just south of Mare Tranquillitatis, and bordered by the Montes Pyrenaeus along its eastern edge.
 The region is in a wider impact basin measuring 860km across (it was this impact that created the Pyrenaeus), but the lava that created the mare didn’t flood the basin until some time later, as is apparent from the lack of impact craters in the region.